Program and courses Entrepreneurship and Business Innovation BSc

 Year 1 Content

-In the first year we introduce you to the theory and practice of entrepreneurship and business innovation.
+In the first year, we introduce you to the theory and practice of entrepreneurship and business innovation.
 You will also take courses in marketing, accounting and economics.
-The course Business model experimentation will shape your entrepreneurial mind.
+The course Business Models: Innovation and Experimentation will shape your entrepreneurial mind.
 The two Theory in Action courses will have you identify opportunities and learn how you can develop innovative product and service concepts.

 - Fundamentals of Entrepreneurship